 Practise and repeat

 It takes an average of 21 days to form a habit when we’re focused and want to achieve it.
-Regularly practising your new good financial habits is key to making it stick.
+Regularly practising your new good financial habits is key to making them stick.
+You could:

 - Pop a daily, weekly or fortnightly reminder in your phone or diary.
-It can help until you remember automatically.
+This can help until you remember automatically.

 - Mentally commit.
 If we have enough time to be on social media, we have enough time to form good financial habits.